buffup/qaTechTask/README.md

-#### We want you to create a simple webdriver test in Selenium, or any other Web Testing Tool you like, that should perform the following tests:
+#### We want you to create a simple automation test in any Web Testing Tool you like, that should perform the following tests:

 1. Check that the webpage at https://demo.sportbuff.com/?videoID=Tennis_Channel_Demo is running